FK Trepča

 Fudbalski klub Trepča (Фудбалски клуб Трепча), commonly known as Trepča or Rudar, is a Serbian football club based in North Mitrovica, in Kosovo.
-Despite being located in Kosovo, the club plays in the Serbian football league system, currently in the fourth tier Morava Zone League.
+Despite being located in Kosovo, the club most recently played in the Serbian football league system, in the fourth tier Morava Zone League.

 FK Trepča and Albanian KF Trepça both claim the heritage of the successful club in Yugoslavia.
 However, KF Trepça is recognized as the successor by the Football Federation of Kosovo and FK Trepča is considered to be operating illegally, while Serbian Football Association backs FK Trepča's claim.
 In 2010, the Serbian FK Trepča merged with the local Serbian club FK Partizan Kosovska Mitrovica and integrated with it.

 Name

-The club was named after the former Trepča Mines, which are located north-east of Kosovska Mitrovica.
+The club was named after the former Trepça Mines, which are located north-east of Mitrovicë.
 It was first known as FK Rudar Kosovska Mitrovica until 1962 when it was named FK Trepča.

 History

 On the 25 May 1989, the multiethnic club Trepca converted into two clubs, which both claimed heritage of the successes in the Yugoslavian era, because Albanian players were forced to leave after the start of the cultural oppression of the ethnic Albanian population.
 The Albanian KF Trepça started competing in the Independent League of Kosovo and FK Trepča stayed in the Serbian League system with other phantom clubs like FK Priština, FK Kosovo Polje and Budućnost Peć.
 Thus there were two clubs in the city with virtually the same name.

 In the season 2001–02 they finished bottom of the Serbian League Morava and were relegated.
 In the season 2003–04 they played in the 1/16 finals of the Serbia and Montenegro Cup.
 In the season 2004–05 FK Trepča was playing in the Serbian fourth level, Šumadijska zona, and finished 15th.
 They played their matches in Zubin Potok.
 In the season 2006–07 they played again in the Šumadija zone finishing 10th.
 In 2007, a basketball section of the club was founded with the name KK Trepča.

 FK Trepča reached the pre-eliminary round of the 2011–12 Serbian Cup.
 They played it after winning the Kosovo and Metohija qualifying group.

 In April 2013, Trepča attended a friendly match against the Serbian top-level club Partizan in Belgrade, which symbolized the solidarity with Serbs from Kosovo, which Trepča narrowly lost with 2–3.
 Both goals for Trepča were scored by Perica Ilić.
 A year later, they also played a friendly match with same character against the other Serbian top club Red Star Belgrade, which they lost by 0–3.